-In the Traffic to protect window, enter inside-network/24 (192.168.1.0/24) as the Local Network and type172.16.3.0/24 to add the R3 LAN as the Remote Network.
-Click Next to continue.
+- a.
+Click on the Local Network field ellipsis to list possible network objects and double-click on the insidenetwork/24 (192.168.1.0/24) option. - b.
+Click OK to continue. - c.
+Click in the Remote Network field and type in 172.16.3.0/24 to identify the R3 LAN as the remote network. - d.
+Click Next to continue and open the Security window.
 A message may display stating that the certificate information is being retrieved.